Saab 9-3: First generation (1998–2003)

 The first generation 9-3, an updated Saab 900 (NG), was launched in 1998 for the 1999 model year.
 It is sometimes referred to as the 'OG' (old generation) 9-3 and internally as body style 9400.
 Production ended on 8 May 2002 at the Trollhättan plant and on 25 April 2003 at the Valmet plant in Finland.

 Saab claimed that 1,100 changes were made between the outgoing NG 900 and the 9-3 such as revised suspension with more wheel travel and quicker steering.
 The 9-3 received revised styling with some models included a rear spoiler, while the underbody mounted 'snow & gravel flaps' were removed.
 It was available as a three or five-door hatchback, and as a two-door convertible.
-It was the last Saab to use the company's H engine.
-Further improvements over the Saab 900 (NG) included better crashworthiness courtesy of more extensive A-pillar reinforcements, stronger door sills and frames, standard torso/head side airbags, and Saab Active Head Restraints.
+Further improvements over the Saab 900 (NG) included better crashworthiness courtesy of more extensive A-pillar reinforcements, stronger door sills and frames, redesigned and strengthened pendulum B pillars, standard dual stage torso/head side airbags, and Saab Active Head Restraints.
 Other changes included a bigger AC compressor, higher flow cabin ventilation system, a CAN bus based electrical architecture similar to the one in the 9-5, and a switch to a hydraulically operated convertible roof rather than an electric powered.

 The 9-3 was available with a new variant of the B204 engine (B204E, 154 PS), a low-pressure turbo (LPT) engine based on the B204L used in the last generation Saab 900.
 For the U.S. market, all 9-3s received turbocharged petrol engines with the "full pressure turbo" (B204L, 185 PS) as the standard offering, and a "HOT" (B204R, 200 hp) variant in the SE models for the 1999 model year.
 The 2000 model year saw a revision from SAAB's Trionic T5.5 to Trionic 7 engine management system.
 The T7 based engines were the B205E, the B205L with 185 PS and the B205R HOT engine with 205 PS.
 The first generation 9-3 was also the first Saab available with a diesel engine, a unit also found in the Opel Vectra, Astra G, Signum, and Zafira A.

 A Saab innovation is the 'Night Panel', carried over from the Saab 900, which permits dousing of the instrument panel lighting, except for essential information, for less distraction when night driving.

 A total of 326,370 first-generation 9-3s were built.
 As with the preceding generation, convertibles were built by Valmet in Uusikaupunki, Finland.
 Valmet was also the only plant assembling the 9-3 Viggen, in all three body styles.
 After production at Saab's main plant ended, Valmet kept producing non-Viggen hatchbacks until 2003.
 Altogether, Valmet built 7789 Hatchbacks of all models.